ngfblog/pfsense-rule-order/README.md

 Keeps your pfSense firewall rules in the right order, automatically.

-> Tested on pfSense CE 2.7.2.
+> Tested on pfSense CE 2.7.2 and 2.8.1.
 Make a backup before using.
-As always, read the code before running anything from the internet.
+Read the code before running anything from the internet.

 ---

 ## The problem

 pfSense always adds new rules to the bottom of the list.
-Every time you add a rule, you have to manually drag it to the right position.
-Miss it once, and your security policy silently breaks.
+Every time you add a rule and forget to drag it into position, your security policy silently breaks.

 It gets worse when packages like pfBlockerNG are installed — they rewrite rules in config.xml periodically, which can shift your manually ordered rules without warning.
-But even without extra packages, the base problem exists: pfSense has no way to lock rule order.
+But even without extra packages, the base problem is the same: pfSense has no way to lock rule order.
 This has come up many times on the Netgate forum with no built-in fix:

 - [pfBlockerNG rules going downwards in the firewall rule everyday](https://forum.netgate.com/topic/89551/pfblockerng-rules-is-going-downwards-in-the-firewall-rule-everyday) (22k views)
 - [How to make rules order persistent?](https://forum.netgate.com/topic/117911/how-to-make-rules-order-persistent)